-Meditation doesn’t mean that you only need to sit in a quite room with legs crossed and closed eyes, it is all about mindfulness.
-You can practice it while eating, sleeping and even while brushing or taking bath.
-According to science, meditation has many heath benefits; it helps to reduce depression, pain and also helps increase creativity.
-Here we have listed few new age meditation techniques, which you can easily do while doing your day to day tasks:
+Meditation doesn’t mean that you only need to sit in a quiet room with legs crossed and closed eyes, it is all about mindfulness.
+You can practice it while eating, sleeping and even while brushing or taking a bath.
+According to science, meditation has many health benefits; it helps to reduce depression, pain and also helps increase creativity.
+Here we have listed a few new age meditation techniques, which you can easily do while doing your day to day tasks:

 1. While walking